ADVOCACY

 ● Recognize art education as a viable factor in the total education curriculum that develops citizens of a global society.

-● Recognize art is a necessity for the full development of better quality of life for all.
+● Recognize that art is a necessity for the full development of a better quality of life for all.

 ● Direct attention to the value of art education for divergent and critical thinking.